0xCB-dev/docs.keeb.supply/content/basics/hardware/rp2040/index.md

 ### 1.1V

 You might have spotted the voltage regulator in the floorplan image. it provides 1.1V for the cores.

-It is extremely important to place 1μF capacitors directly next to their input and output!
+{{< alert icon="💡" text="Because of that it is extremely important to place 1μF capacitors directly next to their input and output!" />}}

 ## Flash

-As I hinted beforehand you need an external 3.3V (Q)SPI flash and you may use up to 128Mb / 16MB of it.
+Because the RP2040 doesn't have in build storage you need an external 3.3V (Q)SPI flash and you may use up to 128Mb / 16MB of it.

 ![flash](flash.png)